sammy-boii/Progress/react-app/notes.md

 ```

-#### state is different states.
+ state is different states.
 Dispatch function is used to call the reducer function which takes two arguments (state, action).
 This function is outside the component to prevent unwanted re-renders of this function which can lower the performance.States are stored in an object.

-#### When button is clicked, dispatch calls the reducer function and the action's type is passed.
+ When button is clicked, dispatch calls the reducer function and the action's type is passed.
 The reducer function changes the state per the action type.
 All names are convention.

 &nbsp;

-###  <span style = 'color: purple'> UseLayoutEffect
+###  UseLayoutEffect

-#### It is the same as useEffect the only difference being it runs before the component renders.
+ It is the same as useEffect the only difference being it runs before the component renders.

 ```js
 import React, { useLayoutEffect } from 'react';